zPROBE: Zero Peek Robustness Checks for Federated Learning: Related Work

 \section{Related Work}

-\textbf{Secure Aggregation.} Cryptographic techniques have been used in prior work for secure aggregation, e.g., by using random masks to hide private updates~\cite{bonawitz2017practical, bell2020secure} during computation.
+\textbf{Secure Aggregation.} Cryptographic techniques have been used in prior work for secure machine learning inference~\cite{ghodsi2020cryptonas, garimella2023characterizing} and training~\cite{wagh2019securenn} with few parties.
+To support many clients, federated learning with secure aggregation is adopted to hide individual private updates, e.g. using random masks~\cite{bonawitz2017practical, bell2020secure}.
 A line of work~\cite{corrigan2017prio, nguyen2021flguard} considers a different trust model with non-colluding servers that receive secret shares of data and collaborate to compute the aggregate.
 However, realizing the non-colluding trust assumption can be challenging in practice.
-Differential Privacy (DP) can provide complementary privacy guarantees to cryptographic methods (by protecting information leakage from output), and have been used in conjunction to reduce the required noise. \citet{truex2019hybrid} combine threshold homomorphic encryption and differential privacy for private aggregation.
+Differential Privacy (DP) can provide complementary privacy guarantees to cryptographic methods (by protecting information leakage from output), and have been used in conjunction to reduce the required noise. \cite{truex2019hybrid} combine threshold homomorphic encryption and differential privacy for private aggregation.

 \textbf{Robust Aggregation.} Prior work on Byzantine-robust aggregation sanitizes the client updates using robust statistics or historical information.
 (Multi-)Krum~\cite{blanchard2017machine, damaskinos2019aggregathor} selects updates with minimum Euclidean distance to their neighbors.
 Coordinate-wise operations based on median and trimmed mean~\cite{yin2018Byzantine,xie2018generalized} have also been proposed that calculate the mean of values closest to the median for each coordinate.
 More recently, AKSEL~\cite{boussetta2021aksel} defines an interval around the median and aggregates the values within that interval. \cite{chen2017distributed,pillutla2019robust} use the robustness of geometric median (generalized to multiple dimensions), to provide a robust update rule.
 Bulyan~\cite{guerraoui2018hidden} augments prior aggregation rules to ensure all coordinates are agreed upon by a majority of user gradients.